progprnv/Interview-Tips-Cybersecurity-/Readme.md

-# ☆ Interview Tips you should know (includes for all job domains)
+# ☆ Interview Tips you should know (includes for all job domains) STEP 01🛑

 ### Tip 1: